Page-Carbajal/Software-Engineering/ReactJS/README.md

 The **AddExpense** component executes the following tasks.

-0. Validate the date and name
+1. Validate the date and name
-1. Invoke a promise to register the expense
+2. Invoke a promise to register the expense
-    - On return the promise will notify the state of the change in the DB
+    - Modify the state
-3. Clean the textbox
+    - If on return the expense was not registered update the state
-4. Notify the user
+3. Display notifications to the user

 But before we do the significant code, we are going to lay the foundations for the other components.